 If all else fails, Colette Marquardt, executive director of American Camp Association, Illinois, based in Chicago, says she saw quite a few successful virtual and alternative programs held last summer.
 While virtual camp was certainly different, it did the one thing it was intended to do: kept the community together, she says.
 She saw programs offering arts and crafts, songs, even virtual campfires.
 “It gave them that connection that is so important to their development,” she says.

 “We’ve seen what the power of connecting virtually can do,” she says.

-This post was originally published in April 2020 and is updated regularly.
+This post was originally published in June 2020 and is updated regularly with the latest information.